h2oai/steam/docs/Projects.rst

 Collaborators
 -------------

 The Collaborators page shows the users who have been added to the Steam database as well as the Labels Access (permissions) assigned to each user.
-Currently, users can only be added by the Steam superuser using the CLI.
+Currently, users can only be added by the Steam admin using the CLI.

 .. figure:: images/collaborators.png
    :alt: Collaborators page